kuntalkumar/Calculater-Application/README.md

 # Calculater-Application

-This is my calculator application. building this application by using react basic , css.
+This is my solo project of calculator application. building this application by using react basic , css.